Home / Coffee Knowledge / How do I set the grinder to a specialty espresso?

 How do I set the grinder to a specialty espresso?

 Espresso is not a simple drink.
-Specialty espresso is even more so.
-What ends up in the cup is a concentrated drink, intense and aromatic.
-For espresso to taste good, many small details have to be just right.
-We've explained the basics of espresso preparation in detail here .
+Specialty espresso certainly isn't.
+What ends up in the cup is a concentrate, intense and aromatic.
+For espresso to taste good, many small details must be just right.
+We have explained the basics of espresso preparation in detail here.

-Especially with more complex specialty coffees, we need to adjust the espresso grinder significantly to achieve a balanced coffee.
-So, how can we achieve a sweet and balanced espresso that we'd enjoy a second one?
+Especially with more complex specialty coffees, we need to adjust the espresso grinder significantly to get a balanced coffee.
+So how can we proceed to get a sweet and balanced espresso that we would even drink a second cup of?

-First, we need to clarify what exactly we mean when we talk about a traditional espresso and a specialty espresso.
+First, we need to clarify what exactly we mean when we talk about traditional espresso and specialty espresso.

-Specialty Espresso: medium to light roast, complex aroma
+Specialty Espresso: medium to lighter roast, complex aromatics

-In our opinion, specialty espressos are coffees that
+In our understanding, specialty espressos are coffees that

-• are usually roasted medium dark to light and so
+• are usually roasted medium-dark to light, and thus

 Also interesting: what exactly is specialty coffee?